robo3945/RaTS/README.md

 Find manifestations of the ransomware activities

 ```
-if file_size <= MANIFEST_MAX_SIZE:
 if file has a bad extension
     'Found bad extension for the file'
 else
-        if ext_is_legit
+    if ext_is_legit and file_size <= MANIFEST_MAX_SIZE
         if filename has a ransomware pattern
             'Found bad filename for the file'
         else
-                if filename has a ranomware pattern in the content
+            if filename has a ransomware pattern in the content
                 'Found bad content in the file'
 ```

 Find files with 'probable' crypted content: